xjtu-ics/ics-webpage/docs/index.md

 This course offers a programmer’s perspective on how computer systems execute programs store data, and communicate with each other.

-A key focus of the course is on **developing your programming skills**.
+A key focus of the course is on **developing your system programming skills**.
 To achieve this, the course includes 6 hands-on lab assignments, which will help you strengthen your understanding of how systems operate at the code level.
 These lab assignments make up approximately 50% of your final grade,